datsoftlyngby/soft2019fall-si/docs/Sessions/Week35/Assignments/README.md

 ## Assignments
-Homework assignments can be found inside the week overview above.
+Homework assignments are hosted in Peergrade, as well as inside this week's overview.